Skip to main content

 Direct link to Approve tool calls

 When a subscribed run pauses for tool approval, approve or decline the tool call with the subscription-native methods.
-The call returns a JSON acknowledgement.
 The resumed chunks arrive through the existing thread subscription.

 Use HTTP routes